Physical Interface Properties

 You can disable a physical interface, marking it as being down, without removing the interface configuration statements from the configuration.

 Dynamic subscribers and logical interfaces use physical interfaces for connection to the network.
-The Junos OS allows you to set the interface to disable and commit the change while dynamic subscribers and logical interfaces are still active.
+You can set the interface to disable and commit the change while dynamic subscribers and logical interfaces are still active.
 This action results in the loss of all subscriber connections on the interface.
 Use care when disabling interfaces.

 To disable a physical interface: